Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Applications to Deligne's conjecture

 \end{thm}

 \begin{rmk} In \cite{GL2021}, the result is proved when $\itSigma$ and $\itSigma'$ are conjugate self-dual.
 The general case can be proved in a similar way.
-For the (conjectural) ${\rm Aut}(\C)$-equivariant version, one need to modify the period $q(\itSigma \times \itSigma')$ by multiplying certain integral powers of $G(\omega_{\E/\F})$ and square of the absolute discriminant of $\F/\Q$.
-We refer to \cite{Chen2021} for the case $\GL_3 \times \GL_2$ based on explicit computations. \end{rmk}
+For the (conjectural) ${\rm Aut}(\C)$-equivariant version, one needs to modify the period $q(\itSigma \times \itSigma')$ by multiplying by certain integral powers of $G(\omega_{\E/\F})$ and by the square-root of the absolute discriminant of $\F/\Q$.
+We refer to \cite[Corollary 7.9]{Chen2021} for the case $\GL_3 \times \GL_2$ based on explicit computations. \end{rmk}